An Introduction to Wagner's Parsifal

 in 1878-1882 (although in fact the arguments advanced by Gutman et al are based on passages, taken out of context, from Religion and Art of July

 1880 and its supplements), including his concern about the supposed degeneration of the human race and his hope for its regeneration.
 The

 main ideas connected together in these essays were not Wagner's own but those that he had found during the 1870's in the writings of the naturalist Charles Darwin,

 combined of course with Wagner's interpretation of Schopenhauer, and from 1880 the vegetarian Gleizès and the racial theorist Count Gobineau.
 To the extent that these essays contain references to Parsifal, which Wagner was completing in this period, they do tell us about how he saw the work in the light of his current preoccupations.
 Since none of these ideas had

-been considered by Wagner during the development of the text of Parsifal, however, Gutman, Zelinsky and Millington are gravely in error when they propose to explain the ideality of Parsifal on the basis of these late essays.
+been considered by Wagner during the development of the text of Parsifal, however, Gutman, Zelinsky and Millington are misguided when they propose to explain the ideality of Parsifal on the basis of essays that reflect on the

 A less savoury aspect of Parsifal that

 should neither be overlooked nor exaggerated out of proportion is the fact that it was composed at the period in Wagner's life when his views on racial